 Part of the lounge had been taken for the kitchen and pantry.
 This was the main living space for the Byrne family and faced north with french doors and windows which catch the light.
 Half of the old bedroom which was off the bathroom (Duncan’s childhood room) was now a bedroom and the other half a bathroom (which probably makes no sense at all).

 Once we entered the hall though nostalgia and emotion flooded in.
-Rainee first saw the old front door where Pip has inserted glass etched with the word “Truro”.
+Rainee first saw the old front door where the glass is still etched with the word “Truro”.

 So lovely to see.

 The seven foot wide hall was there in all it’s glory.
 The fretwork was gone and all of the pressed tin, Pip said the fret work seemed to cut the hall in half and the tin did not come off the walls well and was full of holes.